45south/Yagi-Optimiser-Builder/README.md

 on gain/F-B/impedance; add height/ground effects separately once you've picked a design (real-ground modelling has its own quirks, like a genuine gain null at exactly 0° elevation — see `USER_GUIDE.md` if you hit that in EZNEC).
-Elements are modelled as single wires, driven element fed at its centre.
-Search is a differential-evolution algorithm: a population of candidate designs is repeatedly mutated and the better performer kept, over many generations — this handles a noisy, non-convex, multi-objective search far better than brute-force gridding.
+Elements are modelled as single wires; the driven element (or, for `n_driven >= 2`, the driven chain — see `FIELD_REFERENCE.md`) is fed at its centre.
+Search is a differential- evolution algorithm: a population of candidate designs is repeatedly mutated and the better performer kept, over many generations — this handles a noisy, non-convex, multi-objective search far better than brute-force gridding.

 Score per candidate combines weighted gain, F/B, and sidelobe suppression, minus penalties for VSWR above target, pattern squint, boom